zachmorse1/responsive-agency-website/README.md

 # responsive-agency-website
-A responsive web application built to explore modern frontend development.
+A responsive website built as part of a real-world web design experiment.